 Additionally, technology can facilitate collaboration, giving students greater opportunity to work with others and share their ideas through different modes.

-Finally, technology can help to reduce time spent on administrative tasks, meaning less dead time.
+Finally, classroom technology can help to reduce time spent on administrative tasks, meaning less dead time.

 3. Evaluate Your Lessons